 Based on all of these factors the decision to switch to ETFs is a little closer than it originally looked.
 ETFs will still do the job for most investors and in many cases they may even be the best option available.
 However for investors who have a little bit more knowledge and experience, and know what to look for, an active manager can still add value to a portfolio.

 - Craig White, BA, LL.B., CIM

-Craig White is an Investment Advisor at Endeavour Wealth Management with Industrial Alliance Securities Inc. Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.
+Craig White is an Investment Advisor at Endeavour Wealth Management with Industrial Alliance Securities Inc, an award-winning office as recognized by the Carson Group.
+Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.